aimms/documentation/webui/widget-manager.rst

 A step further is to use so-called regular expressions in your search terms.
 Regular expressions offer a lot of possibilities (a good quick start is offered `here <http://www.regular-expressions.info/quickstart.html>`_.
 Some of the more useful features are listed below:

 * The '|' character functions as an 'or' operator.
-So, searching for 'aap|noot' will result in all strings that contain the substring 'aap' or 'noot'.
+So, searching for ``aap|noot`` will result in all strings that contain the substring ``aap`` or ``noot``.
 * The '[]' characters function as a 'whichever one of these' operator.
 So, searching for 'l[ae]g' will result in all strings that contain the substrings 'lag' or 'leg'.
 * The '.' character acts as a 'one character wildcard'.
-So, searching for 'b.t' will result in all strings that contain the substrings 'bit', 'bat', 'bet', 'bqt', 'b#t', etc.
+So, searching for 'b.t' will result in all strings that contain the substrings 'bit', 'bat', 'bet',  'b#t', etc.
 * The '^' character marks the start of a string.
 So, searching for '^a', will result in all strings that start with the letter 'a'.
 * The '$' character marks the end of a string.
 So, searching for 'a$' (note the position of the '$'), will result in all strings ending with the letter 'a'.
 Combining the latter two special characters enable you to look for a specific word: searching for '^hello$' will only find the string 'hello', not all strings which contain 'hello' as a substring.